kristinetuazon/minimize/README.md

 <br />

 The backend work was a great challenge for me.
 I am thankful that MongoDB schemas are much more forgiving and easier to update if needed.
-I need to add session ids to record and use
+Currently the application holds dummy information with placeholders in its UI.
+Because I'm more of a visual learner, I have built the whole entire UI before actually putting in the necessary endpoints to store/retrieve data.

+I also ran issues in where fetching was longer than Next wanting to render some elements.
+I've mitigated the problem by using local storage to my disposal for instant access to the information than waiting for the server to serve up the necessary information.

 <br />